Lakeshore CAP — Who We Are

 The survey was distributed throughout the months of June and July 2019.
 Surveys were made available at Lakeshore CAP’s facilities for completion during intake, and made available online and through agencies such as Catholic Charities, WIC program offices, local health departments, food pantries, domestic violence agencies, homeless shelters, mental health support services and other partner locations throughout the four counties.
 Low income survey respondents totaled 202 and stakeholder respondents totaled 112.

 In the spirit of the original act passed more than 50 years ago authorizing community action agencies, Lakeshore CAP will continue to work on the problems associated with poverty, families and hunger — for they will require our individual and collective attention.
+Join us in:

 Helping People, Changing Lives